Castelvill/SandstormBox/docs/instructions.md

 **Parameters**

-- name (variable / string) - name for the new timer.
+- name (variable / string) - name for a new timer.

 ## stop_timer